-Tours for this weekend are selling fast.
-Don’t miss out, book yours now.
+Summer tours sell fast.
+Don’t miss out; book yours now.

 News and updates from the Frank Lloyd Wright Foundation